madhawa2001/made-from-scratch/README.md

   <img src="https://img.shields.io/badge/Deep%20Learning-FF6F00?style=for-the-badge&logo=tensorflow&logoColor=white">
 </div>

 An implementation of the YOLOv1 (You Only Look Once) object detection algorithm, built from scratch to understand the mechanics of single-shot object detection.
+Based on the paper "You Only Look Once: Unified, Real-Time Object Detection" by Joseph Redmon, Santosh Divvala, Ross Girshick, and Ali Farhadi.

 ### ✨ Features